edinburghhacklab/hacklab-training/syllabuses/Workshop/TIG Welder/syllabus.md

    * Release the foot pedal gradually while moving the torch around to prevent the weld cooling too quickly.
  * Post Flow
    * Do not immediately remove the torch from the weld.
 There is a configured 'post flow' of gas which continues flowing in order to protect the weld puddle as it solidifies.

+#### Evaluation
+The trainee should be able to run a bead under control.
+It does not need to be perfect - common problems like dipping the tungsten or an inconsistent bead are ok.
+Particular things to watch out for and correct are:
+  * Too much heat.
+The trainee should recognise and stop when they are putting in too much heat and getting out of control.
+  * Controlled stops.
+The trainee should stop welding by lifting off the foot pedal while keeping the torch in place.
+Pulling the torch away and drawing a large arc is not ok.